 In January 2010, FASB issued new guidance for fair-value measurements and disclosures.
 The new guidance requires disclosures about significant transfers in and out of Level 1 and Level 2 fair-value measurements and the reasons for such transfers and, in the reconciliation for Level 3 fair-value measurements, this new guidance requires separate disclosure of information about purchases, sales, issuances and settlements.
-We adopted this new guidance on January 1, 2010, except for disclosures about purchases, sales, issuances and settlements for Level 3 fair-value measurements issued for fiscal years beginning after December 15, 2010.
+We adopted this new guidance on January 1, 2010, except for disclosures about purchases, sales, issuances and settlements for Level 3 fair-value measurements.
+The Level 3 disclosures will be effective for financial statements issued for fiscal years beginning after December 15, 2010.
 We do not expect our adoption of this new guidance to be material to our consolidated financial statements.